Genndoso/UR10_Reach_task/README.md

 # Universal robot control in pybullet environment with reinforcement learning
-Universal robot control in pybullet environment
+Universal robot control in pybullet environment.
+Maximum about 200k timesteps were conducted.
+Because of lack of computational power I couldn't train the agent.

 # Project structure